Key Takeaways

 Specialty operations: chemicals, snow, and design

-- Herbicide and pesticide application coverage: protects against claims from sudden or accidental chemical releases.
-The Hartford describes homeowners becoming sick after a pesticide switch as a covered scenario.
+- Herbicide and pesticide application coverage: protects against claims from sudden or accidental chemical releases — for example, homeowners becoming sick after a pesticide switch.

 - Snowplow operations insurance: covers slip-and-fall and property damage from winter plowing, salting, and ice management.
-Carrier class data lists Snow Plowing separately.
+Some carriers classify snow plowing separately.

 - Contractors E&O: covers alleged workmanship errors when you design, consult, or install.
-Carrier class data also lists a Landscape Design Services professional liability class.
+Some carriers also list a landscape design services professional liability class.

 How carriers price a landscaping insurance account